-We don’t play hard (and we don’t play for keeps) when there’s all the time in the world.
-Just think how much harder those contestants on Supermarket Sweep shop than you do.
+We don't play hard (and we don't play for keeps) when there's all the time in the world.
+Just think how much harder the contestants on Supermarket Sweep shop than you do.
 Slacker.

 If you start to believe that, then all assignments, everywhere, become meaningless.

-Nobody mourns the end of a project.
+Nobody mourns the deadline of a project.
 The project was a vehicle.
-It’s the beginning of something, not the end.
+It's the beginning of something, not the end.

-The results achieved during the duration of the project are what matters.
-The million dollars that were raised is what then goes on and does more good even though the project has ended and the fundraising committee has gone home.
+The results achieved during the project are what matters.
+The million dollars you raised is what then goes on and does more good even after the project ends and the fundraising committee goes home.

-During your assignment in life, you’re going to achieve some results and some outcomes.
-You’re going to impact some people.
+During the “assignment” called life, you're going to achieve some results and some outcomes.
+You're going to impact some people.
 Stir some shit up.

-And when you’re gone, those results and outcomes will only be beginning to twist and distort the timelines that flow out behind you.
+Then, when the deadline passes and your life’s assignment ends, those results and outcomes will only be beginning to twist and distort the timelines that flow out behind you.

 What does your life mean?

-The strongest moment at my grandfather’s memorial service was when they played the Navy theme.
-The second strongest was when my grandmother was given a flag, folded into its distinctive triangular shape.
+The most emotional moment at my grandfather's memorial was when the Navy theme was played.
+The second most emotional was when my grandmother was given a flag, folded into its distinctive triangular shape.

 Those things are symbols of something greater.
 Something more.
-Those moments were strong because they weren’t about my grandfather.
-They were about something bigger, something he was a part of.
+Those moments were powerful, interestingly enough, because they weren't actually about my grandfather.
+They were about something bigger, something he was a part of while he was alive.
 They were about nobility and sacrifice.
 Unity.
 Honor.
 One symbol with a thousand meanings to a thousand people.

 If you want to feel some very serious emotion, go to a policeman's funeral.
 Go to a fireman's funeral.
 Go to a military funeral, especially one with a rifle salute.

-A person who doesn’t shiver during a rifle salute or when Taps is played at a military funeral isn’t human.
-There’s something about the symbols of tribute to those who sacrificed of themselves for others.
-You don’t feel your emotions stir just for the dead.
+A person who doesn't shiver during a rifle salute or when Taps is played at a military funeral pretty much has to be ill or damaged.
+There's something about the symbols of tribute to those who sacrificed of themselves for others.
+You don't feel your emotions stir just for the dead.
 You feel them stir for the living.
-You look around and see men and women at salute, saying, This is what your actions mean to me.
+You see men and women at salute as if saying to the dead, This is what your actions meant to me.

-At the end of a full, well-lived life, if you’re moved by someone’s death, it’s not usually because you regret the absence of another person’s physical presence.
-It’s usually because you attach meaning to what that person did, and what they left behind.
-The strongest emotions aren’t usually for the dead, but for those who live on.
-You don’t mourn just the departed.
+At the end of a full, well-lived life, if you're moved by someone's death, it's not usually because you miss their physical presence as a person who happened to be there in the room.
+It's usually because you attach meaning to what that person did, and what they left behind.
+The strongest emotions aren't usually for the dead, but for those who live on.
+You don't mourn just the departed.
 You mourn the connection between the departed and those who remain.

 Usually, what moves you is looking back on what that person did in the past, what you associate with them, and whatever memories you have.
 But the good news is that that part of them isn't going anywhere.